Advertiser Disclosure

 Credit Scoring Companies: VantageScore® vs. FICO® Score

-Both credit scoring companies VantageScore and FICO aim to measure consumers’ creditworthiness with a different method and approach.
+Both credit scoring companies, VantageScore and FICO, aim to measure consumers’ creditworthiness using different methods and approaches.
 Different lenders use different credit scores, with FICO Score 8 being widely used, so you may want to keep an eye on this score.
 To learn more about the differences between the VantageScore and the FICO Score, you can review this article here.

 Why Your Credit Scores Differ